SASE-Space/ot-openness-comparison/README.md

 ## CLI Tooling [f]

-CLI tooling or the IDE allow all compilation, build and deployment workflows to be automated
+CLI tooling allowing all compilation, build and deployment workflows to be automated.
+(If no CLI but possible to automate this through SDK/API on the IDE then add a footnote)

 ## Transparent licensing [g]